 GeoCryptGeoCrypt

-A SCIF (Sensitive Compartmented Information Facility) restricts access by controlling physical space.
-The Virtual SCIF restricts access by controlling cryptographic proximity.
+Like a physical SCIF controls access by controlling space, the Virtual SCIF controls access by controlling cryptographic proximity.

 Virtual SCIF Concept Design